-Dumpster rental businesses provide important services for a variety of customers.
+Dumpster rental businesses provide important services for a variety of customers as trash is always in demand.
 These businesses typically offer a number of different dumpster sizes for rent.
 Residential, commercial, and industrial customers rent dumpsters for temporary or longer-term use.
 When a dumpster is rented, the rental company delivers it to the specific location, then picks it up again once the rental period is over.
 Some companies also periodically remove the dumpsters to dispose of their waste contents.

 Dumpster rentals mean that customers don’t have to worry about buying a dumpster that they’ll only temporarily need.
-Dumpster rental businesses enjoy rental fees on their dumpsters time and time again, allowing them to profit off of their dumpster purchases and possibly expand the business by buying more dumpsters.
+Dumpster rental businesses enjoy rental fees on their dumpsters time and time again, allowing them to profit from their dumpster purchases and possibly expand the business by buying more dumpsters.

 According to IBIS World, the dumpster rental industry experienced 2.3 percent annual growth from 2014 to 2019.
 In 2019, the industry was expected to bring in $414.1 million in revenue.
 As of 2019, there were 262 businesses in operation, and industry employment was at 4,576.

 The industry’s performance and growth are closely linked to consumer spending.
 As profits and economic health increases, it drives construction activity, a major source of business for the dumpster rental industry.

 The waste management industry is influenced mainly by the needs and wants of its customers.
 According to U-Dump Trailers, one new and evolving trend is the increased use of digital services.
 Customers are increasingly researching dumpster rental companies online.
 They’re reading reviews, comparing pricing, and choosing the company that they want to work with.